Splitting of topological charge pumping in an interacting two-component fermionic Rice-Mele Hubbard model: Spin gap, polarization and bond order parameter of the IHM for small hopping

-The calculation is more complicated because of the structure of the ground state in which spin flips are possible.
+In the other phases, the calculation is more complicated because of the structure of the ground state in which spin flips are possible.
 Proceeding in a similar way as in Ref. \cite{Aligia2004} and above, we obtain